SirnaLokesh7/Namaste-react/README.md

 # Namaste-react
-This is react application , learn react
+This is react application , learn react from